 Co-Founders of The Motley Fool, Tom Gardner (left) and David Gardner (right)

 The Motley Fool has a long-held tradition in philanthropy (or Foolanthropy as we like to call it).
 In fact, The Motley Fool launched the first-ever group giving campaign on the internet back in 1997, rallying immense support from our fervent online community of individual investors.
 Since then, Fools-employees and members together--have raised more than $4 million for partner charities.

 We are now taking Foolanthropy to a higher level, and are pleased to announce the creation of The Motley Fool Foundation - the next step in fulfilling the company’s purpose in making the world smarter, happier and richer.
 It demonstrates our long-term commitment to helping a broader population of the world thrive financially.

-We’ve spent the last six months talking to hundreds of experts and front-line community organizers, Fool members and staff, reading thousands of pages of research and reports, and delving deep into understanding the challenges that prevent so many people from having the ability to attain financial freedom.
-Through this research and your support, we hope to set forth in achieving The Foundation's core purpose: making the pathway toward financial freedom accessible to all.
+We’ve spent the last year talking to hundreds of experts and front-line community organizers, Fool members and staff, reading thousands of pages of research and reports, and delving deep into understanding the challenges that prevent so many people from having the ability to attain financial freedom.
+Through this research and your support, we hope to set forth in achieving The Foundation's core purpose: unlocking financial freedom for all.

 As with our very first campaign back in 1997, our success depends on our community and our collaboration in making positive change happen.

 Jennifer Gennaro Oxley, Executive Director, The Motley Fool Foundation